Skip to main content

 Excavator digging a trench

 For larger projects, digging a trench with an excavator is faster and more efficient, especially for drainage or utility installations.
-However, machinery use requires skilled operation and proper planning for site access.
+However, operating machinery requires appropriate skills and proper planning for site access.

 Site accessibility is another key factor.
 Confined spaces or hard-to-reach areas may limit the use of large equipment, making manual methods or compact machinery the best option.